 Against this backdrop the Fine Gael leader, Enda Kenny TD, proposed a new party policy under which there would be minimum quotas for women candidates in elections to bring about an increase in the number of women representing the party.
 This proposal was rejected yesterday by the Fine Gael parliamentary party.
 According to an Irish Times report, the decisive argument against the proposal was advanced by one female TD, Lucinda Creighton.
 And this is how she explained her opposition:

 ‘It’s a very easy solution to a very complex problem.
 It’s not a fix for solving the factors that prevent women from getting into politics and the issues that prevent them from staying in politics.
 You really have to look at other things like the long hours, childcare and how [women] are treated in the political environment.’

 I guess I have some sympathy with both positions.
 Quotas are, I believe, a start to correcting the imbalance.
 But I also agree that the problem will not be corrected unless and until the national parliament is reformed and working conditions are less insane than they currently are.
 The existing rules are built around notions of a gentlemen’s club, with on the one hand bizarre late evening sittings, and on the other amazingly long holidays.
 There are reasons other than female representation that should bring us to want to reform all this, but one way or another it is urgent that this should be done.

 My guess is that in the event quotas will be off the agenda, as will reform.
 Going on as before is just that much easier and more comfortable.
-Shame on them.Explore posts in the same categories: politics, society comment below, or link to this permanent URL from your own site.
+Shame on them.politics, society comment below, or link to this permanent URL from your own site.